Mobirise

 It is not clear what he meant by the word God.
 He supports the Big-bang Theory according to which universe came into being as the result of an out-of-the-way explosion.
 But who triggered it?
 Some suicidal bomber?

-The new model portrays a universe cyclically made and unmade in the process of a fundamental force oscillating in a simple harmonic fashion.
+The new model portrays a universe cyclically made and unmade in the process of a fundamental force.
 One may name it God but it cannot have any religious significance; neither can it be appeased or personalized.

 Q: How has the world reacted to the new concept?